ivy-llc/ivy/docs/partial_source/deep_dive/formatting.rst

 * :code:`yield` or :code:`yield from` statement outside a function
 * :code:`return` statement used with arguments in a generator, or outside a function or method
 * :code:`except:` block not being the last exception handler
-* syntax or length errors in docstrings, comments, or annotations
+* Syntax or length errors in docstrings, comments, or annotations

 **Literals**

 Literals formatting are often used in a string statement; some common checks related to this are:

-* invalid :code:`%` format
+* Invalid :code:`%` format
 * :code:`%` format with missing arguments or unsupported character
 * :code:`.format(...)` with invalid format, missing or unused arguments
 * f-string without placeholders